qca/open-plc-utils/docs/software.rst

     |          ODA          |          OSA          | MTYPE | Ethernet Payload    |
     +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+ ... +---+---+

 Management messages consist of a message header (MMHEADER) and a message entry (MMENTRY).
 The message header identifies the nature of the message entry that follows it.
 The acronyms MME and MMENTRY both mean Management Message Entry but they are often used to mean the entire management message or Ethernet frame.
 This imprecise usage can be confusing at times.
-Structure ``header_mme`` is defined in `ihp.h <ihp.h.html>`_ for this purpose.
+Structure ``homeplug_hdr`` is defined in :gh-src:`mme.h <mme/mme.h>` for this purpose.

 ::